vblinden/rectify/README.md

 # Rectify

 Rectify is a VS Code extension that lets you format your files using a configurable sequence of CLI formatters per language.
 It supports both stdin-based and temp-file-based formatters, and is designed to minimize editor flicker and preserve unsaved changes.
+This plugin is heavily inspired by [conform.nvim](https://github.com/stevearc/conform.nvim).

 ## Features